-I'm a Canadian-born writer with a weakness for good food and wine and architecture and design and travel and culture.
+I'm a Canadian-born writer with a weakness for good food and wine, and cool architecture and design, and exotic travel and culture.
 All the nice things, in other words.

 How'd I get here?
 I grew up in British Columbia and shipped east to study History of Science at Harvard, where I wrote a thesis about the mathematics of the musical octave during the era of Bach's Well-Tempered Clavier.
 I've since lived and worked (and DJ'd) in Chicago, Toronto, Paris, Johannesburg, Boston, and Washington, D.C. – like the Beach Boys, I get around.
 And in keeping with the Beach Boys parallels, I currently make my home in sunny California.